-“We’ve launched a waste-hauling tire that we believe sets a new standard when it comes to productivity and cost reductions,” said Donn Kramer, Goodyear’s director of commercial tire marketing.
+“Today, we’ve launched a waste-hauling tire that we believe sets a new standard when it comes to productivity and cost reductions,” said Donn Kramer, Goodyear’s director of commercial tire marketing.
+“The G289 WHA was built from the ground up to be a performance leader.”

 Goodyear says the G289 WHA is compatible with most waste haul vehicles and it rounds out the line currently consisting of the G287 MSA and G288 MSA.
 All of Goodyear’s waste haul tires can be ordered with the company’s DuraSeal technology, the company says.